robertnester/Intramural-Scheduling/README.md

 ![Screenshot 3](sc-3.png)
 Adding teams screen.
 Radio buttons for whether you want the team to be junior (grades 8 and 9) or senior (grades 10, 11, and 12).
 ![Screenshot 4](sc-4.png)
 Schedule automatically created with the dates and teams inputted.
 One senior and one junior a game every day until either league is exhausted and then the schedule continues with either two senior or two junior games a day (given no team conflicts — any given team cannot play twice in the same day).
-This issue is mitigated with a sorting algorithm meant to disperse teams throughout the order of games.
+The issue of team conflicts is mitigated with a sorting algorithm meant to disperse teams throughout the order of games.